What is a “mentor”?

 Hi there!
 My name is Ian and I’m the mentor teacher at Mattagami First Nation.

-I grew up in Northern Ontario in the city of Timmins, Ontario – not from from Mattagami First Nation.
+I grew up in Northern Ontario in the city of Timmins, Ontario – not far from Mattagami First Nation.
 My parents and sister still live in Timmins.

 I studied a little bit of everything in university and I love learning – math and physics were my favourite subjects.
 I love helping others understand how the Universe works.